Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

-  yaska, nirukta 1.[18,20], forbids memorisation∈ignorance ∴ i reverse prabhupada; english translation, then word-for-word, then sanskrit #as_she_spreads_out_her_body,_like_a_wife_desiring_her_husband indic scripts prevent double vowels; semitiC scripts completely dropped vowels altogether monistic vowels v dualistic vowels v pluralistic u; rusters go u uu uū, where ū can be longer than 𝄞3 counts
+  yaska, nirukta 1.[18,20], forbids memorisation∈ignorance ∴ i reverse prabhupada; english translation, then word-for-word, then sanskrit #as_she_spreads_out_her_body,_like_a_wife_desiring_her_husband indic scripts prevent double vowels; semitiC scripts completely dropped vowels altogether monistic vowels v dualistic vowels v pluralistic u; rusters go u uu uū, where ū can be longer than 𝄞3 counts sanskrit is always spoken, even when /rea?d/; so it is only ever heard #pzombie #neuroplasticity

 prabhupada
  they say h'was from india; i think i still have monkey magic on vhs, but no player (yet)